Rural Homes

 Integration with Ventilation Design

-Sealed homes with inadequate ventilation show higher radon risk.
-Sealed homes with effective balanced ventilation demonstrate lower radon than conventional construction.
+Sealed homes with poor ventilation show higher radon risk.
+Sealed homes with effective balanced ventilation actually have lower radon than conventional construction.

-The critical mistake involves extractor fans without makeup air, open fires, and unbalanced systems.
+The mistake to avoid is extractor fans without makeup air, open fires, and unbalanced systems.
 These create negative pressure that draws radon from ground, producing exactly the opposite of the intended effect.

 Combustion Appliances in Sealed Homes

-Wood burning stoves account for 25% of UK PM2.5 emissions, representing the largest single source.
-Rural areas show significantly higher installation rates due to aesthetic appeal, local wood availability, and traditional heating preferences.
+Wood burning stoves account for 25% of UK PM2.5 emissions, the largest single source.
+Rural areas show higher installation rates because of aesthetic appeal, local wood availability, and traditional heating preferences.

-Even Ecodesign-compliant stoves mandated since January 2022 produce 450× more PM2.5 than gas central heating.
+Even Ecodesign-compliant stoves mandated since January 2022 produce 450x more PM2.5 than gas central heating.
 They do reduce emissions by 90% compared to open fires and 80% versus old stoves.
-The 93-96% of wood combustion particles fall within the respirable PM2.5 fraction, bypassing upper respiratory defenses and penetrating deep into lungs.
+The 93-96% of wood combustion particles fall within the respirable PM2.5 fraction, bypassing upper respiratory defenses and reaching deep into lungs.

 Safe Wood Burning Operation